tewalds/pentagod/README.md

 * Already includes several players and scoring functions
 * Very fast - evaluates millions of positions per second per cpu
 * Very strong player, likely the strongest in the world
-* Tournament mode
 * HTTP mode integrates very well with the [Pentagoo](http://code.google.com/p/pentagoo/) front end

 Requirements
 ------------
 * Linux
 * C++ tool chain
-* libevent and libevent-dev

 Usage
 -----
-* Check out the code from google code
+* Check out the code from github
 * Make sure you have libevent installed
 * Tournament mode:
 	* change pentago.cpp to have the players you want